Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

     - A direct connection to the GPU node running the WoolyAI Server is possible.
 - Docker installed on the host machine.
 - A fast connection to the GPU nodes running the WoolyAI Server.
 Typically, you'll want to run client containers on the same network as the GPU nodes running the WoolyAI Servers.
+- Decide if you need Pytorch 2.7 or 2.9.
+You can find the supported versions on our [dockerhub](https://hub.docker.com/r/woolyai/client/tags).

 ### Setup